Click on either map to enlarge

 The trail goes sharp right, and runs north, maintains a few gentle bends as it winds under the wooden canopy.
 It runs past the Horned Owl Trail, on the left.
 After going up a gentle slope, the trail forms a small island, and you will see the Snowmobile Trail off to the left.
 The Main trail continues straight and up to the northern perimeter.
 Here you will find a small fireplace, long since abandoned.
 At this point, you intersect the East Perimeter Trail (to your right).
 You will also see Jega's Trail to your right.

 The Main Trail veers left, and follows the stone wall for 200 feet.
 Then, the trail takes a sharp left.
-Note, at this point your curiosity will be looking at the path that leads through the hole in the stone wall.
-That path leads away into Townsend Forest.
+Note, at this point your curiosity will be looking at two paths that lead through the hole in the stone wall.
+Both paths lead away into Lunenburg Forest.
+One path is blazed with Blue/White markings.
 Continuing along the Main Trail, it continues in a westward direction, skirting the perimeter of Hickory Woods flanked by a stone wall.
 It takes you up a small hill, then down and through a very scenic laurel grove.
 It crosses a small wooden bridge.
 The trail then ascends a small hill and under a huge pine tree.
 50 yards beyond the pine tree is one of the corners of the property.
 The trail then begins a gradual descent over a few rolls travelling in a southerly direction.
 You will then come to a main intersection of several trails.
 Off to the left is the Snowmobile Trail, and Horned Owl.
-To the right (which passes out of Hickory Woods) is the Fisher Cat Trail (not marked on any maps yet).
-Still continuing straight in a southerly direction, the Main Trail passes beneath some balsams and to the edge of the swamp.
+Continuing straight in a southerly direction, the Main Trail passes beneath some balsams and to the edge of the swamp.
 You will find a peculiar bridge that will hopefully keep you dry as you pass over a small stream (usually dry in summer).
-You will pass the Lower Swamp Trail to your left, and in the same location, to your right, you will see another trail that takes you up a small ridge.
-Use the small ridge to stay dry when the next section of the Main Trail is wet.
-Go up the small ridge, and go left, and in 40 yards you will meet the Main Trail again.
-The Main Trail continues on through some rather wet spots, then meets another small stream (usually dry in the summer).
-There is a makeshift bridge made of logs across this stream.
-You can cross over some large rocks if the logs do not look inviting.
-The Main Trail continues for another 30 yards and takes a sharp right.
-At that right, you will see the Brook Trail off to the left.
-The Main Trail continues over a few wet spots, past a granite marker, through some more laurals and meets with the Town Forest Path.
+You will pass the Lower Swamp Trail to your left.
+The Main Trail then meets another small stream (usually dry in the summer).
+There is a 25' bridge across the stream.
+The Main Trail continues for another 30 yards and passes the Barred Owl trail on the right and continues fairly straight for a 1/4 mile before taking a hard right at the foot of the Ridge and continuing till it passes 'Cana Rock' and up the steep incling of the Ridge and out into the Lunenburg Town forest.

 East Perimeter Trail: (2, blue) Well blazed winding walking trail.
 Marked with Blue blazes on the trail.